Mesøya

-Mesøya or Mesøy is an island in the municipality of Meløy in Nordland county, Norway.
+Mesøya is an island in Meløy Municipality in Nordland county, Norway.
 The island is located just southwest of the village of Ørnes on the mainland and east of the island of Meløya.
 The island sits at the mouth of the Glomfjorden.
 Mesøya is only accessible by boat, and it has no regular ferry service.
 Mesøya has an area of 8 km2 and the highest point on the island is the 364 m tall Mesøytoppen.